10 common mistakes builders make when renovating

 The difference between building a new home and home improvements, extensions and renovations is like night and day – which is why it’s crucial you only hire a house extension or home renovation company to do your home improvements.
-Don’t make the mistake of hiring an amateur extension builder!
-Why?
-Here are the top 10 Mistakes made by Melbourne builders.
+Don’t make the mistake of hiring a home builder!

 Mistake 1 – Excavations and Foundations